karan-kapoor90/namswan/_posts/2020-01-29-chocolate-brownie.md

 ---
-title:  "Chocolate Walnut Brownie"
+title:  "Chocolate Brownie"
 metadate: "hide"
 categories: [Desserts ]
-image: "/assets/images/used/chocolate-brownie.jpg"
+image: "/assets/images/used/Chocolate-brownie.jpg"
 ---

 This is love with every bite!